 Putting New Milford before politics.

+Over my 45 years of successfully bringing organizational efficiencies to businesses, I found that the same key factors that bring co-workers to an amicable agreement are the basic tenets of volunteerism: collaboration, listening to all ideas and above all – open dialogue and inclusion.
 A leader must recognize that the most successful path to consensus is collaboration, not alienation.
 Listening to all sides is essential for effective and efficient problem solving.
 I firmly believe that these same tools can and should be applied to municipal governing.
 Taxpayer input needs to sought and heeded for decisions that concern taxpayer dollars and that may impact generations to come.

 I am proud to call New Milford my home and I want successive generations to be just as proud of what they inherit.
-If re-elected to Town Council on November 7th I will to put New Milford before politics.
+If re-elected to Town Council on November 2nd I will continue to put New Milford before politics.
 I will continue to speak-up for the volunteers who provide thousands of hours of service that enhance our everyday life and I will continue to be an advocate for agencies and businesses that provide the day-to-day services our families need to thrive.